Inklingo

 adjectiveC1formal

-Use 'judicial' when referring to matters that directly concern courts, judges, or the administration of justice.
+Use 'judicial' when the context specifically relates to courts, judges, or the administration of justice within the legal system.

 A high quality, simple storybook illustration of a wooden judge's gavel resting on a small round wooden sounding block.